Containers creation and management made easy!

 Built-in text editor for flexible jail.conf and related configuration files adjustment.

-Built-in Container backup and restore within the WebGUI(see export/import).
+Built-in Container backup and restore within the WebGUI(see export/import) or CLI.

 - Full ZFS support for granular management and portability(more on this here).